When you're presenting your portfolio, the way you show your work matters as much as the work you are showing.

 literacy you have to be even more succinct, organized, and on-point.
 In

 this case you're essentially doing the work of structuring the dialogue

 for them, because they may be inexperienced with looking at images.
 So

 the chances that they will get stuck or off track are much higher.

 Watch the Full Course

 How do you take a body of photographic work and edit it into a cohesive, professional portfolio?
 The full course, The Photographer's Portfolio, will demystify the portfolio for you, showing you how to make them and how to use them.
 In this course you will learn how to best present your work in a way that communicates your personal vision as a photographer, builds your confidence, and helps maintain a fulfilling photography practice.

-If you want to show your portfolio on the web, get a free trial of one of the simple but elegant portfolio websites from Envato Sites, or choose one of the portfolio WordPress themes on Envato Market.
+If you want to show your portfolio on the web, choose one of the portfolio WordPress themes on Envato Market.

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post